PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/upgrade.md

 Once the files have been copied, your shop database is ready to be upgraded.

+{{% notice note %}}
+Some web hosting providers gives you two user accounts to access your database.
+One with full privileges the other for using in scripts with limited rights.
+To be able to use this Database upgrade script you have to use the account with full privileges.
+{{% /notice %}}

 All the changes to apply have been defined in the \`install\` folder, running them can be done with a specific PHP script.